-A Cat Survived A Washing Machine Cycle, Barely, And Vets Warn Of The Danger Of Not Paying Attention
+A Cat Barely Survived A Washing Machine Cycle And Vets Warn Of The Danger Of Not Paying Attention

 A cat miraculously survived being stuck inside a washing machine during a wash cycle, and veterinarians are warning other pet owners about the dangers of not paying attention, Fox News reports.

-Felix, a one-year-old cat, was hanging around while his human, Stefani Carroll-Kirchoff of suburban St. Paul, was loading her washing machine.
+Felix, a 1-year-old cat, was hanging around while his owner, Stefani Carroll-Kirchoff of suburban St. Paul, Minnesota, was loading her washing machine.
 She took her eyes off of her machine for “a few minutes,” as she describes it, to fold clothes.
-During that time, Felix jumped inside, Carroll-Kirchoff unaware.
-She then started the cycle, Felix inside.
+During that time, Felix jumped inside, with Carroll-Kirchoff unaware of what happened.
+She then started the cycle with Felix inside.

 Stefani’s daughter, Asha Carroll McCullough, described what happened next.